-Young people ages 13 to 19 who are residents of the Berkshire Taconic region, interested in participating in summer enrichment programs for cultural and creative endeavors.
+Young people ages 13 to 19 who are residents of the Berkshire Taconic region, interested in participating in summer enrichment programs that foster their interest in the arts.
 Only individuals are eligible to apply.

 Bill Crofut was a folk singer who brought his talent into the world of international exchange with music.
 He had an unusual career and an unusual life, traveling and sharing his passion for music with others.

 In the last months of his life he made an extraordinary CD, “Dancing on a Moonbeam.”
 It is his gift of music to raise money for the Simple Gifts Fund at the Berkshire Taconic Community Foundation.
 This final work fulfills a vision of Bill’s life – to make a recording with some of the many artists he worked with during a long and illustrious career and give the proceeds to aspiring young people.

 Bill had deep understanding and empathy for the dreams and aspirations of young people.
 He wanted to do something that could help them achieve their goals.
 He knew that even small amounts of money could help someone to purchase an instrument, study dance and participate in a summer program.
 He loved to foster those small steps to further great passions.

 The Simple Gifts Fund was established at Berkshire Taconic in 1998.